raphaelsty/cherche/docs/rank/gpu.md

 # Gpu

-GPU are mandatory to pre-compute embeddings using `rank.Encoder` and `rank.DPR` if you have a lot of documents unless you are patient.
-After having pre-computed documents, the GPU will not be needed anymore.
+GPU is proper to pre-compute embeddings using `rank.Encoder` and `rank.DPR` if we have many documents.
+After having pre-computed documents, may GPU will not be needed anymore.

-GPU is always needed using `rank.ZeroShot` to obtain decent results since it cannot pre-compute embeddings.
+We strongly recommend using a GPU with`rank.ZeroShot` to obtain decent results since it cannot pre-compute embeddings.

-If you are using the GPU to pre-compute the embeddings, remember to save your embeddings by setting the `path` parameter of the `rank.Encoder` and `rank.DPR` rankers.
-To use the pre-computed embeddings in another session, you will just have to initialize a new `ranker` with the same parameter `path` and finally add the documents with the `add` method to automatically retrieve embeddings.

 ## Rank.Encoder